mpfaff/kingfisher/README.md

 Objects and lists, on the other hand, are not.
 If you need such data structures to be accessible from multiple threads at once (as is the case with script state), you must make use of Java types provided by the API such as `JMap`, `JObject`, and `ConcurrentMap` (TODO: implement `JList`) instead.

+### Server-side rendering

+Server-side rendering is supported via scripting, and template rendering.
+The template engine used is [Pebble](https://pebbletemplates.io/).

+Templates must be placed inside the `templates` directory.
+Custom code can be executed within templates using the `code | lang(args...)` syntax.
+Supported languages for embedding within templates are JavaScript (`js`) and Python (`py`).
+The code must evaluate to a function that accepts `args...`.

+See the examples below for... examples!

 ### Examples

 Here is a simple counter example...